Russia’s Otkritie bank rescued and ready to IPO

 Otkritie bank nearly went bust in 2017 as part of the so-called Garden Ring bank crisis.
 It was eventually taken over by the Central Bank of Russia (CBR), which has put the bank back on its feet.
 Today it is the sixth largest banking group in Russia by total assets and one of the top three fastest growing financial institutions in the country.
 The rescue is complete.

-A comprehensive overhaul of the bank’s business and model resulted in Otkritie’s assets growing by 22% in the last three years, twice as fast as its larger state-owned rivals, and made it one of the top three fastest growing financial institutions in Russia.
+A comprehensive overhaul of the bank’s business and model resulted in Otkritie’s assets growing by an average rate of 22% in the last three years, twice as fast as its larger state-owned rivals, and made it one of the top three fastest growing financial institutions in Russia.
 And in the first nine months of this year it posted a 1.9-fold year-on-year jump in net profit to RUB58.7bn ($0.8bn), with the return on tangible equity (ROTE) up to 19.1% from 10.9% for the same period a year earlier.

 Russia’s banks have been booming and Otkritie back on its feet.
 Wholly owned by the CBR, it hopes to sell it off or float the fist packet to 15-20% of its shares as early as the first half next year, market conditions permitting.